 The focus of the scientific projects is the co-ordinated research into heart failure, ranging from epidemiology and molecular genetic causes and modern diagnostic methods to therapy.
 Patients received about the competence network comprehensive and easily understandable information on the state of science and concrete recommendations for action and an opportunity for training and contacts with specialists.

-Since January 2015 the Competence Network Heart Failure is partially supported by the German Centre for Cardiovascular Research eV (DZHK) sponsored and cooperated with this.
+From January 2015 to December 2018 the Competence Network Heart Failure was partially supported by the German Centre for Cardiovascular Research eV (DZHK) and cooperated with the DZHK.